 The amount of paper used globally on an annual basis has shot up 126 percent in the last 20 years.
 Statistics also show that 320 million books are discarded on average every year.
 However, reusing discarded books reduces landfill usage while providing people with access to them at little or no cost.

 The efforts of the workers garnered appreciation and attention from the locals.
-To help them build the library, many donated used books, adding to their collection.
-Initially, the library was only accessible to the employees and their families.
+To help them build it, many donated used books, adding to their collection.
+Initially, it was only accessible to the employees and their families.
 However, due to large contributions, it was opened to the public in September 2018.

 “We started to discuss the idea of creating a library from these books.
 And when everyone supported it, this project happened,” said Çankaya Mayor Alper Tasdelen.